tmptrash/simplex-noise/README.md

 used in game development and computer graphics.
 The idea behind is very simple.
 You just need to create an instance of `Simplex` class and call `noise()` function.
 It returns height (or z coordinate), which may be used to create 3D or 2D terrain.
-Playing with colors and parameters, which are described below you may generate diffent realistic world.
+Playing with colors and parameters, which are described below you may generate different realistic worlds.

 # Configuration:
 - `scale     [0..1]` - zoom coefficient. `0` - max zoom, `1` - min zoom